A checklist for professionals coming into contact with

 with a mental illness who have children entitled ‘Being seen and heard: the needs of children

 of parents with mental illness’.
-Cost £35.25.
-Available from
+Cost £36.
+Available from Book

 The Princess Royal Trust for